earth-mover/icechunk/spec/icechunk_spec.md

 ### State File

 The **state file** records the current state and history of the store.
-All commits occur by creating a new state file and updating the pointer in the catalog to this new state file.
+All commits occur by creating a new state file.
 The state file contains a list of active (non-expired) snapshots.
 Each snapshot includes a pointer to the structure file for that snapshot.